Toilet Repair and Replacement, Clogged Toilet Services in Toronto

 While some fixes are easy and can be done yourself, many are complicated and require the professional touch.
 Here are some things you can fix yourself:

 - A handle that’s extremely loose and not flushing the toilet is usually an easy fix.
 Pulling the lid off the toilet’s tank should reveal a plastic or metal stick attached to your flush handle.
 This stick moves up when the handle is pushed down.
 Normally, there is a chain connected to it.
 If you see a loose chain in the tank, reattach it to the stick.
-This allows the handle to pull open the flush valve, letting your toilet bowl fill with water.
+This allows the handle to pull open the flush valve, letting your toilet bowl filled with water.

 - If your toilet is leaking water into the bowl, check inside the tank.
 The flush valve may be sitting slightly open, check to make sure the chain isn’t attached too tightly to the flush handle.
 If it’s not being held open by the handle, ensure there’s no debris interfering with the seal.